aspencerpsu/lifERP/README.md

 All packages can be installed with the `sudo apt-get install` command.
 To use .NET on ubuntu you need to install Mono.
 To get the .gz/tar archive directory, download the package using [this link][1] and then run `sudo make Makefile` or use the g++ compiler on the Makefile issuing `sudo gcc Makefile` within the root of the project directory .
 To setup using the python package run `python.exe setup.py install --user` under the ortools_examples directory.
 To check whether the or-tools python package has all the needed dependencies, hit python check_python_deps.py.

-Once the tools have been compiled and routed to the respective folders(s). you **must** delete the pywrap.lp and replace it with this [raw file][2] slightly modified for the tkinter gui automation and replace where the setup configured the module directory.
+Once the tools have been compiled and routed to the respective folders(s). you **must** delete the pywraplp.py file and replace it with this [raw file][2] slightly modified for the tkinter gui automation and replace where the setup configured the module directory.
 (Again replace the pathfile with the modified pywrap.py file).

 For other Linux distro's visit [google optimization tools][3].